Why should I become a Data Contributor?

 How does DRD define case conclusions?

-- Settled – resolved by agreement of the parties, with or without the assistance of the arbitrator.
-A settlement may be recorded in a Consent Award.
+- Settled / Withdrawn – the dispute resolved by agreement of the parties, with or without the assistance of the arbitrator, resulting in a settlement agreement (which may or may not be recorded in a Consent Award) or the withdrawal of a claim or counterclaim.

 How do I access DRD?